rgtjf/Summer_Paper_Reading_2016/README.md

   [Bib](http://www.aclweb.org/anthology/P/P16/P16-1036.bib)

   ![SCQA](figs/19a.png)
+  > Figure 2: Architecture of SCQA.
+The network consists of repeating convolution, max pooling and ReLU layers and a fully connected layer.
+Also the weights W1 to W5 are shared between the sub-networks.

   - [**Problem**]: Similar Question Retrieval, "lexico-syntactic gap"
   - [**Model**]: **Siamese Convolutional Neural Network for cQA (SCQA) learns th similarity metric for question-question pairs by leveraging the question-answer pairs available in cQA forum archives.** The idea is to project similar question pairs nearer to each other and dissimilar question pairs farther away from each other in the semantic space.(**Similar to TRANs in Reconmmendation System**). <br/><br/>